ARM-software/SDS-Framework/documentation/theory.md

    sensorX.1.sds   # capture 1
 ```

-The following `sensorX.sds.yml` provides the format description of the SDS `sensorX` binary data files and maybe used by data conversion utilities and data viewers.
+The following `sensorX.sds.yml` provides the format description of the SDS `sensorX` binary data files and may be used by data conversion utilities and data viewers.

 ```yml
 sds:                   # describes a synchronous data stream